vda-lab/visualisation-tutorial/pages/vega/using-widgets-to-send-signals.md

 -->

 {:.exercise}
-**Exercise** - If you didn't use the signal debugger ("Record signal changes") in the exercises above, have a look at what information it can give you in the last exercise.
+**Exercise** - If you didn't use the signal debugger ("Record signal changes") in the exercises above, try it out now and have a look at what information it can give you in the last exercise.

+{:.exercise}
+**Exercise** - See if you can use the kernel density estimation approach from before with these exercises.

 {% include custom/series_vega_next.html %}